jitpaul/WinBash/README.md

 "cat filename.txt": View the contents of the file 'filename.txt'.

-"vi filename.txt "input String"": Append content to the file 'filename.txt'.
+"vi filename.txt": Append content to the file 'filename.txt'.

 "rm filename.txt": Delete the file 'filename.txt'